Skip to main content

 4. Deploy Comprehensive Structured Data

 JSON-LD structured data helps AI models parse your pages accurately.
 Implement Organization schema with complete company details, Product schema with features and pricing, FAQ schema for common questions, and Article schema for blog content.
-Brands with comprehensive structured data score 23 points higher in AI visibility assessments on average.
+Brands with comprehensive structured data consistently score higher in AI visibility assessments.
 This is one of the highest-impact, lowest-effort improvements you can make.

 5. Create Comparison and Alternative Content